danleavitt0/codecamp-examples/variables/examples/messiGoals/README.md

 # Messi's Goal Total

-Use variables to find the sum of the goals Messi scored in 3 games
+Use variables to find the sum of the goals Messi scored in the 2014-2015 season

 ## Information